 - Example: Smith, John.
 "The Industrial Revolution: A Comparative Study."
 PhD diss., Harvard University, 2019.

 Remember that these are basic guidelines for citing a thesis in these three common citation styles.
 Depending on the specific requirements of your institution, publication, or professor, there may be variations or additional details to consider.
 Always consult the official style guides and manuals for the most accurate and up-to-date information on citing theses and other sources in your chosen citation style.

 Thesis Citation Examples

-Citing a thesis correctly depends on the specific citation style you are using, such as MLA, APA, or Chicago.
+Citing a thesis correctly depends on your specific citation style, such as MLA, APA, or Chicago.
 Below are examples of thesis citations in each of these three common styles:

 (Smith 45) for a single author.

 (Smith and Johnson 45) for multiple authors.

 Smith, John A. "The Impact of Literature on Society."
 Master's thesis, University of Chicago, 2021.

 (Smith, 2021) for a single author.